 International countries send countless manufacturing orders to China, with these contracts fuelling economic growth.
 In spite of the influx of economic wealth, the Chinese government still has to resort to unusual methods of raising money to improve the lives of its people.
-And there is no way that you would have guessed that scratch cards form a key portion within their strategy to try and raise the required money.
+And there is no way that you would have guessed that scratch cards form a key portion of their strategy to try and raise the required money.

 £20bn Spent in 2011

-On a smaller scale, China do offer gambling – except the only legal form is scratch cards and lottery tickets.
-The people of China seem to have insatiable appetite for purchasing scratch cards and lottery tickets.
-Figures for 2011 indicate that the level of sales China surpassed £20 billion that year, increasing by 33% from 2010.
+On a smaller scale, China does offer gambling – except the only legal form is scratch cards and lottery tickets.
+The people of China seem to have an insatiable appetite for purchasing scratch cards and lottery tickets.
+Figures for 2011 indicate that the level of sales in China surpassed £20 billion that year, increasing by 33% from 2010.

-Encouragement to purchase is given in the form of advertising campaigns which praise the contribution of those that buy them regularly.
-Purchasers are informed that they are doing their bit to help the sick and the elderly, however, that is not to say that they aren’t promised a transformed life if they should win.
+Encouragement to purchase is given in the form of advertising campaigns that praise the contribution of those that buy them regularly.
+Purchasers are informed that they are doing their bit to help the sick and the elderly.
+However, that is not to say that they aren’t promised a transformed life if they should win.

 Addiction Beginning to Emerge

-In addition, there are signs that this appetite is fast spiralling into addiction for some.
+In addition, there are signs that this appetite is fast spiraling into addiction for some.
 One of the universities in Beijing estimates that more than seven million people presently have a gambling problem.
 The Chinese government has tried to force scratchcards in this instance rather than let people decide for themselves.